Luci6n/llm-legal-assistant/app/api/src/prompt_templates/legal_research_prompt.md

 - If the retrieved or provided documents do not offer full coverage, include a disclaimer such as: “This research is based only on the documents provided.
 It may not capture all relevant Malaysian Civil Law sources, and further verification is recommended.
 - Clearly present the findings synthesized from the provided documents.
 - Reference specific points or sections from the retrieved context if possible and relevant (though direct citation might depend on RAG system capability).
-- Structure the information logically (e.g., relevant statutes first, then case law principles).
+- Structure the information logically (relevant statutes first, then case law principles).

 ---